 As family therapist Murray Bowen has told us, sometimes we pursue cut-offs to escape from our parents.
 Once we choose a life partner who is highly problematic in either race or religion to our parents, we can now more readily distance ourselves from complicated and resent-laden family interactions with them.

-The Big Big Book is designed to help our International Couple therapists unpack all of these motives, the good, the unconscious, as well as the romantic. if you’re an International Couple hoping to restore a more robust connection, reach out to us today for a “State of the Union” Assessment, or an Intensive Couples Therapy retreat.
+The BIG BIG Book is designed to help our International Couple therapists unpack all of these motives, the good, the unconscious, as well as the romantic.

 Crohn, Joel (1995) Mixed Matches, how to create successful inter-racial inter-ethnic and inter-faith relationships.
 Fawcett Columbine: New York.